Kyle-James-Vanburen/HR-Absenteeism-Dashboard/README.md

 # S.T.A.R

+SITUATION - HR needs their absence hours to be more analyzed for working employees.
+HR has provided me with three Excel CSV data sheets.
+One sheet with compensations data for each employee associated with a specific ID number.
+A second sheet with distinct(no duplicates)reasons for absence.
+And a third sheet with descriptive employee infromation with dates and count of each employees absence.

+TASK -

 MySQL query explanation: This SQL script analyzes employee absenteeism data from the "absenteeism_at_work" table to perform various operations, including data joining, employee bonus calculation, and optimization of the initial query.

 ### 1. Create a Join Table